 Prior to that date, the repository contains every released version of MySQL++ from the project's founding in 1998 with version 0.64.1.1.a up until the 3.2.3 release made at the end of 2016.
-Through the rest of this article, I will be making a conscious distinction between checkin-level vs release-level history.

 The Value of History

+The thing is, that commit comment stream is largely a matter of historical curiosity.
+If I could wave a magic wand and go back in time to do a commit-level conversion before the old repo host down, the resulting Fossil repository would be larger, but it wouldn't be appreciably more useful.
 MySQL++ long since became stable enough that old versions are of very little practical interest.
 Current versions build and work on pretty much every major OS released in the past 10 years or more, and older OSes often have a contemporary MySQL++ package built for them.
 There simply is very little call for digging into past versions via this version control system.

 I considered checking in only a handful of epochal versions and leaving it at that.
 Say, 1.7.9, 1.7.40, plus a selection of 2.x and 3.x releases showing off major stages of the library's development, capped by the current release at the time of conversion, 3.2.3.
-I rejected this because in all the time of watching the project's mailing list, I did not often see people going back to one of these important historical versions.
+I rejected this because in all the time of watching the project's old mailing list, I did not often see people going back to one of these important historical versions.

 I therefore decided that what was most important was to scatter the project's complete release history far and wide, so as to avoid a calamity like this again.
 I wanted everyone who cloned this Fossil repository to have the ability to replace the current project home page if I disappeared like Gna did.
 That's the beauty of DVCSes: we have plenty of other examples of source code repository hosts disappearing, necrotizing, or becoming evil.